-Mental and Behavioral Health consistently arose as the most prominent community health priority in all nine HSHS Illinois division ministries.
-Reasons commonly cited for the problem included lack of available services; lack of affordability and/or awareness of services available; lack of understanding of mental health conditions and knowledge of when to seek help; and the frequency with which health systems and providers change which managed care organizations (MCO) plans they accept, thereby disrupting continuity of care.
-Data supporting this concern include:
+Mental and Behavioral Health consistently arose as the most prominent community health priority in all nine HSHS Illinois Division ministries.
+Reasons commonly cited for the problem included lack of available services; lack of affordability and/or awareness of services available; lack of understanding of mental health conditions and knowledge of when to seek help; and the frequency with which health systems and providers change which MCO plans they accept, thereby disrupting continuity of care.
+Community survey and HRSA data supporting this concern include: